rsksmart/devportal-1.0/guides/two-way-peg-app/pegout-common-errors.md

 # Liquality Common Errors

-### This will be a guide with common Liquality errors and how to fix them.
+## This will be a guide to show common errors when using Liquality with 2 way peg app and how to fix them.

 ![User Rejected error](/assets/img/guides/two-way-peg-app/liquality/common-errors/1-common-errors.png)